MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-manage-users-groups-assignment.md

 ---
-title: How to assign and manage users and groups with traffic forwarding profiles
+title: How to assign users and groups to traffic forwarding profiles
-description: Learn how to assign and manage users and groups with traffic forwarding profiles Global Secure Access (preview).
+description: Learn how to assign users and groups to traffic forwarding profiles Global Secure Access (preview).
 author: kenwith
 ms.author: kenwith
 manager: amycolannino